-The Powerful Thinking campaign brings together festivals and suppliers to explore new ways of working which reduce costs and carbon through increased efficiency, and share findings to promote lower carbon energy supply.
+Powerful Thinking is a think-do tank that brings together festivals, suppliers and environmental organisations to explore new ways of working which reduce costs and carbon through increased efficiency and alternatives, and share findings to promote a lower carbon industry.

 The Power Behind Festivals Guide

 Launched in December 2012, 'The Power Behind Festivals' is a Guide to Sustainable Power at Outdoor Events.

 Designed for promoters and festival organisers, the guide pools information gathered over the past 18 months by Powerful Thinking, including research undertaken at festival sites.
 The report aims to equip festival organisers with the knowledge, understanding, and basic tools they need to open and extend much needed conversations on delivering sustainable temporary power.

 Based on initial findings, it is estimated that any festival, regardless of size, location, or theme, can save at least 10% on their energy bill by following the ideas within.

 As with all our work, Julie's Bicycle is looking at how the learnings from one sector, in this case music festivals, can be transferred to other creative industries.
 We have already begun talking about this with the Green Theatre Network in relation to outdoor and site specific work.

 In spring 2011 the inaugural Power Behind Festivals Symposium brought together festivals and power providers to discuss cross-industry experiences of and attitudes to renewable power supply.
 This event identified many shared issues, a commitment to finding sustainable solutions, and a need for more research and action that would accelerate change.